OpenConext-Attic/OpenConext-idensys/README.md

 Idensys is a SAML Proxy acting as a Identity Provider in the OpenConext SAML Federation and as a ServiceProvider for idensys - through digidentity.

-The Proxy behaviour can be configured in order for the Idensys to be used as a generic IdP-SP SAML proxy with hooks for authnResponse 'enrichment'.
+The Proxy behaviour can be configured in order for the Proxy to be used as a generic IdP-SP SAML proxy with hooks for authnResponse 'enrichment'.

 ## [Getting started](#getting-started)